French battleship Charles Martel: Armor

-Charles Martels armor weighed 4569 t, 38.5% of the ship's displacement, and was constructed from a mix of nickel steel and compound armor plates that were manufactured by Schneider-Creusot.
+Charles Martel's armor weighed 4569 t, 38.5% of the ship's displacement, and was constructed from a mix of nickel steel and compound armor plates that were manufactured by Schneider-Creusot.
 The waterline belt extended the full length of the ship and it had an average height of 2 m, although it reduced to 1.8 m aft.
 The belt had a maximum thickness of 450 mm amidships where it protected the ammunition magazines and propulsion machinery spaces and reduced to 350 mm forward and 310 mm aft.
 To save weight, the belt was tapered to a thickness at its bottom edge of 250 mm amidships and 170 mm at the ends of the ship.
 Above the belt was a 100 mm thick strake of armor that created a highly-subdivided cofferdam to reduce the risk of flooding from battle damage.
 Coal storage bunkers were placed behind the upper side armor to increase its strength.

 The faces and sides of the main and intermediate turrets were protected by armor plates 370 mm in thickness and they had 70 mm roofs.
 Their barbettes had 320 mm of nickel-steel armor.
 The secondary turrets had 100 mm sides and 20 mm roofs.
 The conning tower had walls 230 mm thick and its communications tube was protected by 200 mm of armor.
 The curved armored deck was 70 mm on the flat and 100 mm on its slope.